Pricing and hedging of SOFR derivatives: Multiple Overnight Interest Rates

 \subsection{Unsecured Funding Rate}

-Commercial banks in the United States have two primary ways to borrow money for their short-term operating needs.
+Commercial banks in the U.S. have two primary ways to borrow money for their short-term operating needs.
 They can borrow and loan money to other banks without the need for any collateral using the market-driven interbank rate.
 The interbank lending system is short-term, typically overnight, and rarely more than a week.
-They also can borrow the money for their short-term operating requirements from the Federal Reserve Bank.
+They can also borrow funds for their short-term operating requirements from the Federal Reserve Bank.
 The \textit{discount rate} is the interest rate charged to commercial banks and other financial institutions for short-term loans they take from the Federal Reserve Bank.

-We introduce the notion of an \textit{unsecured funding rate} for loans with no collateral backing.
-As an unsecured rate is uncollateralized there exists a credit risk component in the event of default.
-In contrast to the previously defined overnight rates, an unsecured funding rate is not market wide, but rather firm specific and thus different banks will be able to borrow money at different funding rates.
+We introduce the formal concept of an \textit{unsecured funding rate} for loans with no collateral backing.
+As an unsecured rate is uncollateralized, there exists a credit risk component in the event of default.
+In contrast to the previously defined overnight rates, an unsecured funding rate is not market wide, but rather firm-specific and thus it is assumed that different banks will be able to borrow money at different funding rates.
 Banks with a high credit rating will be able to borrow funds at a lower rate than banks with a poor credit rating.
+Hence the next definition should be interpreted in the context of a particular financial institution, rather than the market as a whole.